Kathryn8/holbertonschool-simple_shell/README.md

 To see the manual page for this function, type the following into the command line:
 `man ./man_1_simple_shell`

+To run the shell, compile all .c files and execute.

 #### Makefile
 You can compile a tesing executable with the command `make test` or compile with more checking flags with the command `make 0`.